'Stoppress' pages for 2025

 Had an enquiry from Dave in Devon re where to find a wooden mast for an Eventide 24.
 This is the third such enquiry in the last few weeks.
 Does anyone know of anyone making masts these days?
 I don't.
 Could always repair the old one....

-The advice I give to all these enquiries, is to search the local boatyards for an old ali mast the right length or longer, or maybe even two for the fittings, and then make one good one by altering mast fittings to make the mast suit your rig.
+The advice I give to all these enquiries, is to search the local boatyards for an old ali mast the right section and length or a bit longer, and maybe even a bent or damaged spar, just for the fittings, and then make one good one by altering mast fittings to make the mast suit your rig.
 All you need is a rivet gun!
+I built a mast here in the garden from two spars last autumn, albeit for just a 16ft boat!

-I did this way back in 1975, replacing the suspect wooden mast on board 'Bluenose', and in 1989 made a new mast from parts purchased from Sailspar of Brightlingsea.
-Today that would cost a small fortune, so the recycled spar far the cheapest option.
+I did this first, way back in 1975, replacing the suspect wooden mast on board my Eventide 24.
+'Bluenose', In 1989 I made a new mast from parts purchased from Sailspar of Brightlingsea.
+Today that would cost a small fortune, so the recycled spars far the cheapest option.
 I know today there are loads more masts lying about, unused, in boatyards today, that they will love to get shot of.
 Not much to be made from scrapping metal and that is where they tend to go.
 Most boatyards and marina now have boat graveyards, where comparatively modern craft, GRP ones, have been abandoned by owners or the family of deceased owners.
 Many have racks of spars.

-It has been sunny here for a few days, but cold, still not enough to freeze the pond solid, that has not happened for years now.
+It has been sunny here for a few days, for a change, but cold, still not enough to freeze the pond solid, that has not happened for years now.
 What climate change?
 Still it is not yet fitting out time, still too cold for boat work outside.
 Oh I wish we had access to that cosy barn still!
-Checked covers again, all good, as it is about o warm up and get wet.
+Checked covers again, all good, as it is about to warm up and get wet.

 Good news is I have very little to do this spring, normal engine service, change drinking water filter, rig mast with nicely washed halyards and paint her bottom.
 3 days??
 Maybe...